 Eleven days ago, I returned from a week-long trip to Spain.
 Ibiza, an island off the coast, shot through with a barely hidden magic.
 The architecture, sweeping swirls of adobe.
 The plants, outrageously thorned, twisty, and still blooming, tough survivors of hot, dry summers that turn freezing over wet winters.

 But I didn't go for the greenery.
 At least not that kind of greenery.
 I went for the DMT.
 The liquid DMT.
 Orally available, totally pure ayahuasca/pharmahuasca called Akasha, created by two alchemists that call their non-traditional, culturally emancipated adventures Ausadi.
 The Thai Mage found me on the net during one of his syntax searches for Jed McKenna.
 Following the hits down one by one, reading.
 It took him a handful of emails with me to realize I wasn't him.
 Because would Jed admit he was Jed?
 Of course she wouldn't.
 Because there is no Jed.

-May 8-16 was the inaugural offering.
+So May 8-16 was the inaugural offering.
 Seven participants from around the world gathered at a surreal villa on the northwest coast of the island.

 I was the only American amongst folks from Thailand, Australia, Great Britain, Bahrain, Lithuania, Croatia, Ibiza.
 The only female participant.
 Three people led the group- the two alchemists who also doubled as healers, teachers, plus a radiant woman who did a lot of things - yoga, energy work - but mostly radiated her tantric brand of "isn't this AMAZING?" no matter what was occurring.
 An Argentinian chef prepared the cleanest, most delicious, healing food I've ever had the delight to partake of.